perploug/Editor-Experiences-Book/README.md

 ----

 ## Structure
-This book is very much WIP but the overall structure is currently 3 areas:
+This book is very much WIP but the overall structure is currently 3 areas a detailed [table of contents is available here](table-of-contents.md)

 ### Requirements and planning
 Determining what you will be building and why.
 This is all about creating the right spec.
 Both as a customer and as a developer/agency.
 Who could you take editor experiences into account when writing a tender? when you write a spec? when you start defining tasks?